sharmeen-k/FuelGrowth_Influencer_Recognition/README.md

 **Influencer_Ranking.csv:** Outputs the ranked list of influencers based on engagement performance.

 ## Workflow
-**1. Dataset Initialization:** Assignment_Data.csv provides video links and their associated performance data.
+**1. Dataset Initialization:**
+Initializes performance.csv to store performance data for encodings.
+Assignment_Data.csv provides video links and their associated performance data.

 **2. Video Processing:**
 Extracts frames from videos.
 Detects and encodes faces using face_recognition.